-A future of high quality, effectiveness, and efficiency is aimed for the healthcare system.
+The healthcare system needs to evolve toward a future of high quality, efficiency, and cost-effectiveness.
 However, many issues remain today.
 The healthcare system is plagued with high costs, incomplete coverage, and declining or stagnant quality, among other issues.
 Nonetheless, reforms are implemented over time, such as the Patient Protection and Affordable Care Act, as well as more recent regulations.
 The effects of technology, ethical challenges, and the international condition of healthcare also shape the future of healthcare in the United States.
 These issues affect the success or failure of the system.
 Legislators and administrators must address these future challenges facing healthcare in the United States.

-This article examines the most difficult issues, technology impacts, international healthcare implications, and ethical challenges in the future of healthcare in the United States.
+This article examines some of the most difficult issues, technology impacts, international healthcare implications, and ethical challenges in the future of healthcare in the United States.

 Issues Facing Healthcare in the United States